Ronlerner-HGS/Opencode-Chat/README.md

 A conversational coding assistant plugin for OpenCode with semantic code search.

+**This project is not led by Opencode Developers.
+If you encounter any problems, file an issue here.**

 ## What It Does

 **Chatifier** transforms OpenCode into a more conversational experience with two specialized agents and local semantic search.